isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-december.md

 ______________

-## <a name="microsoft-365-apps-and-services-support-of-internet-explorer-11-and-microsoft-edge-legacy-announcement"></a><a name="10"></a>Microsoft 365 aplikacji i usług dla starszych wersji Internet Explorer 11 i Microsoft Edge starszej wersji
+## <a name="microsoft-365-apps-and-services-support-of-internet-explorer-11-and-microsoft-edge-legacy-announcement"></a><a name="10"></a>Microsoft 365 aplikacji i usług w wersji Internet Explorer 11 i Microsoft Edge starszej wersji

 ### <a name="categories"></a>Kategorie